ON THIS PAGE

 commit time performance.

-Using this option allows the system to build the inheritance path for each configuration group inside the database, rather than in the process memory.
-This can improve commit time performance.
+Using this option enables the system to build the inheritance path for each configuration group inside the database rather than in the process memory.
+This change can improve commit time performance.
 However, it can also increase the database size.

-Example: Configuring Sets of Statements with Configuration Groups
+Example: Configure Sets of Statements with Configuration Groups

 When sets of statements exist in configuration groups, all values are inherited.
 For example: